County Hall, Northallerton

-County Hall in Northallerton, North Yorkshire, England, serves as the headquarters of North Yorkshire County Council (NYCC).
-The building was opened in 1906 and has also been the headquarters of the North Riding County Council (NRCC), the NYCC’s predecessor, up until 1974.
-County Hall is at the south western edge of Northallerton (in the parish of Romanby) and is now a grade II* listed building.
+County Hall in Northallerton, North Yorkshire, England, serves as the headquarters of North Yorkshire Council and the York and North Yorkshire Combined Authority.
+The building was opened in 1906 and was the headquarters of the North Riding County Council until 1974, and then North Yorkshire County Council until 2023.
+County Hall is at the south western edge of Northallerton, in the parish of Romanby, and is a Grade II* listed building.

 History

 Northallerton has been the administrative centre of the North Riding of Yorkshire since the end of the 17th century.
 Many buildings across the town were used for the various councils and local offices of the North Riding.

 The land that the hall is built upon was formerly part of Northallerton Racecourse in the Broomfields area of the town.
 The road to the north of the building connecting the A167 and A168 roads is known as Racecourse Lane.
 Racecourse Lane was the finishing straight of the track and the big grandstand was located where County Hall is now.
 The racing died off gradually after the railway was built on its south western corner which had restricted its space.
 The last race meet was held in 1880; after this, the racecourse was abandoned.

 As far back as 1891, North Riding County Council had recognised the need to replace their offices in East Road in the town and the twelve other sites that they occupied that were scattered throughout Northallerton.
 In 1895, Walter Brierley and John Demaine were employed to be the architects for the new building; however, the process of acquiring new land and the council members voting on the preferred locations, made for a protracted eight year gap before work was started.
 In the eventuality, the building was designed by Walter Brierley alone, who by that time was the favoured architect of the North Riding County Council.
 Work on the new offices started in 1903, with John Hutton MP laying the first stone in July of that year, with it being blessed by the vicar of Northallerton and the Bishop of Richmond.
 The hall was opened to the council in January 1906.